core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 {::boilerplate bcp14-tagged}

 Readers are expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
-This document especially builds on concepts and mechanics related to intermediaries such as CoAP forward-proxies and reverse-proxies.
+This document especially builds on concepts and mechanics related to intermediaries such as CoAP forward-proxies and reverse-proxies (see {{Section 5.7 of RFC7252}}).

-In addition, this document uses the following terms.
+In addition, this document uses the following terms:

 * Source application endpoint: an origin client producing a request or an origin server producing a response.